 Think of your portfolio as proof of your talent, and your media kit as proof of your influence.

 Honestly?
 I don’t use a Media Kit unless brands or an application requires it, so I only update it when necessary.
 If you ever need a Media Kit, Canva has some great templates.
-These days, I send them screenshots of my dashboards because they want proof of story clicks, reach, follower demographics, profile & external link clicks, etc. That’s what gets their attention, because those are the stats that convert into sales.
+These days, I send brands screenshots of my dashboards, or download my insights if brands want proof of story clicks, reach, follower demographics, profile & external link clicks, etc.

 What I do use every single time I pitch or get an inbound request is my portfolio.
-When I include it, I get more deals, because it shows I’m an experienced creator, and my prices will make more sense to them.
+When I include it in the conversation, I close more deals or turn more gifted into paid, because it shows I’m an experienced creator, and my prices will make more sense to brands.

 5 Tips for Creating an Irresistible Portfolio